SegersIan/knowledge-base/content/cybersecurity/_index.md

 * Logging is operational control
 * If a phising email is tailored to your business (I work in insurance and they use insurance relevant topics or your role speicfic things) it will be spearphising instead of phising
 * Common motivations for internal threat actors include blackmail, financial gain, and ethical reasons.
+* New Technology LAN Manager (NTLM) had the flaw that sessions could be replayed.